 Code description: Prepare modelling data for the other 4 cohorts using those for computing descriptive statistics

-Input: Raw data from Ray and information about which records are to be randomly selected if they are from the same patients in the same cohort (an example dataset containing this information is ).
+Input: Raw data from Ray and information about which records are to be randomly selected if they are from the same patients in the same cohort (an example dataset containing this information is “F:\Jie\MS\04_Delivery\11_DescriptiveStats\03 Results\2016-07-19 01.52.43\”).
 The input paths could be changed in Lines 5 and 35 for the raw dataset and the record-selection information, respectively.

 How to run the code: execute the script.